ashishb/adb-enhanced/README.md

 Swiss-army knife for Android testing and development.
 A command-line interface to trigger various scenarios like screen rotation, battery saver mode, data saver mode, doze mode, permission grant/revocation.

-# Release announcement
+## Release announcement
 See [Release announcement](https://ashishb.net/tech/introducing-adb-enhanced-a-swiss-army-knife-for-android-development/)

-# Installation
+## Installation
 `sudo pip3 install adb-enhanced`

 ## Note
-1. `sudo pip install adb-enhanced` for python2 based install works as well but I would recommend moving to python3 since I might deprecate python2 support at some point.
+1. `sudo pip install adb-enhanced` for python2 based install works as well but I would recommend moving to python3 since I will deprecate python2 support after Dec 31, 2018.
 2. If you don't have sudo access or you are installing without sudo then `adbe` might not be configured correctly in the path.
 3. To setup bash/z-sh auto-completion, execute `sudo pip3 install infi.docopt-completion && docopt-completion $(which adbe)` after installing adb-enhanced.

-# Examples
+## Examples

 ### Device configuration